 When can I apply?

 The application period is from December 1 – March 31.
-ONLY households with someone over the age of 60 or with a person who has a disability may apply December 1 – December 31.
+ONLY households with someone over the age of 60 or receiving assistance from the NC Division of Aging and Adult Services may apply December 1 – December 31.
 All other households may apply January 1 – March 31, or until funds run out.
 Assistance is provided on a first-come, first-served basis, so apply as soon as you are eligible.